OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:35

 Jesus declared, “I am the bread of life.
-Whoever comes to Me shall never hunger, and whoever believes in Me shall never thirst.
+Whoever comes to me and believes in Me, shall not ever hunger, nor shall they thirst again.

 ## John 6:36